 The PEER program identification number should appear on the program brochure or informational literature.
 Without this number, the program has not been pre-approved by PEER.

-Many programs offered by the American Society for Reproductive Medicine (ASRM) designed for laboratorians are pre-approved by PEER, including a number of "post-graduate" courses and other seminars at ASRM's annual conference.
-But not all ASRM courses are pre-approved by PEER.
+Many programs offered by ASRM designed for laboratorians are pre-approved by PEER, including a number of "pre-congress" courses and other seminars at ASRM's annual conference.
+However, not all ASRM courses are approved by PEER.

-Programs approved by the following state agencies and professional laboratory associations are acceptable for CEU credit:
+Programs approved by the following state agencies and professional laboratory associations are acceptable for CE credit:

 California Laboratory Field Services